 Compare that to living in a community where resources can be shared.

-The way it could be: Life as an Ethical Non-Monogamous Polypreneur Family!
+The way it could be: Life as an Ethical Non-Monogamous Polypreneur Family

 The nuclear household structure has verged heavily towards living alone or as a couple preferably with children.
-This leaves us isolated, living without the security of the community and unable to make any large changes in our culture and environment because we are simply trying to make ends meet for ourselves.
+This leaves us isolated, living without the security of the community, and unable to make any large changes in our culture and environment because we are simply trying to make ends meet for ourselves.
 There's not enough time, not enough energy.

 Polyamorous households and other relationship configurations would give us more adaptability in our efforts to live sustainable lives.
-By pooling resources and focusing our household labors on self-sufficiency, We can still live comfortable lives, all the more enhanced by communing with our new "family".
+By pooling resources and focusing our household labor on self-sufficiency, We can still live comfortable lives, all the more enhanced by communing with our new "family".
 But in creating a new family we must learn to look outside of the monogamy box and just see what else is possible.

 This is a Free Article Summary.
 More detailed Info for Members!